craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Five-Pike

-You have
+You have spent your life before adventure caring for the misfortunate.
+The [[Wetfoot Greenland]] is ruled by you and yours (and austensibly [[Baron J'Tail]], but you know better than most he is simply a figurehead) with a healing palm.

 You gain +2 to your Wisdom Score and +1 to your Dexterity Score.
 You are proficient in the Arcana and History Skills.
-You know ...
+You know [[Golopak (language)]], [[Arthurian (language)]], and [[Kantine (language)]].

-In addition,
+In addition, when you make an Intelligence (Medicine) Check to stabilize a creature and succeed, you may have that creature regain 1 hit point and become conscious.

 ## Mossburgian